Friday, July 28, 2023

 Sadly, I likely will never be able to answer my questions.
 All I know with any certainty is that Rev. Dane admired Mr. Oakes’ poem enough to copy all 52 verses along with the five-verse preamble, and that he did it with great accuracy.

 I am glad that my “translation” work led me to the poem and the story of Urian Oakes’ friendship with Rev. Shepard.
 It gave me greater understanding of the thoughts of educated colonists like Oakes, Shepard, and Rev. Dane, along with a greater understanding of their deep faith.
-I look forward to further discoveries as I progress, page by page, through my eight-great-grandfather’s far-from-common Commonplace Book.
+I look forward to further discoveries as I progress, page by page, through my eighth-great-grandfather’s far-from-common Commonplace Book.

 Sources: